polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 becomes its ID.

 Notice, the access object system does not verify that the role or object you try to grant or deny access to actually exists.
-It is quite possible for you, to grant access to a none-existing role, to a none-existing folder.
+It is quite possible for you, to grant access to a non-existing role, to a non-existing folder.

 ## Rolling your own authorization/authentication system